cepdnaclk/projects.ce.pdn.ac.lk/docs/github_repos/3yp/e15/A-GUI-for-controlling-and-supervising-multiple-robots-remotely.md

 description: "The idea is to create a GUI platform where a user can give commands which is to be followed by some ground units in a remote location.
 The server can identify the starting locations of the robots and manipulate them to do the task in the most efficient way as possible."

 has_children: false
-parent: E15 Embedded Systems Projects
+parent: E15 Cyber-Physical Systems Projects
-grand_parent: Embedded Systems Projects
+grand_parent: Cyber-Physical Systems Projects

 cover_url: /data/categories/3yp/cover_page.jpg
 thumbnail_url: /data/categories/3yp/thumbnail.jpg